leonixyz/two-finger-history-jump/README.md

 permission in order to access the browser's local storage and be able to save its settings persistently.

-You can configure how the browser reacts to your gestures with two settings:
+You can configure how the browser reacts to your gestures with three settings:

-- **Sensitivity**: this indicates how sensitle your browser is to horizontal swipes.
+- **Sensitivity**: This indicates how sensitive your browser is to horizontal swipes.
 If you set this value too low, you have to swipe more to  trigger a jump in history.
-If you set this value too high, you might jump back and forward unintentionally, or jump for more than one page.
-A suggested value is from 15 to 20.
+If you set this value too high, you might jump back and forward unintentionally.
+30 is the default and suggested values range from 10 to 50.
-- **timeout**: your swipe should happen within a specific time range in order to trigger a history jump.
-This value represents that time range.
-If you swipe too slow the jump won't be triggered.
-If you set this value too low, you will have a hard time jumping.
-A suggested value is 1000 milliseconds.
+- **Timeout**: The amount of time that the browser will wait before jumping back or forward.
+If you set this value too low, it will be more difficult to cancel accidental jumps.
+If you set this value too high, you might have to wait a long time before you can jump back or forward.
+250 is the default and suggested value.
+- **Deadzone**: The amount of pixels that will be ignored when swiping.
+If you set this value too low you are more likely to trigger the animation by accident when scrolling.

 ## Components

 The code is organized in three parts:

-- **a popup** which is used both as a standard browser action popup, and as a settings page
+- **A popup** which is used both as a standard browser action popup, and as a settings page
-- **a background script** which is responsible for managing the settings and store them locally
+- **A background script** which is responsible for managing the settings and storing them locally
-- **a content script** which is injected in all pages and listens to scroll events in order to trigger a history jump
+- **A content script** which is injected in all pages and listens to scroll events in order to trigger a history jump